Partial identification for discrete data with nonignorable missing outcomes: Discussion

 \section{Discussion}

 In this paper we proposed a new method for handling discrete nonignorable missing outcome data.
 We juxtapose our method with a Heckman selection model, where we trade-off strong parametric assumptions that allow for identifiability but possible model misspecification for the relaxation of $\textit{a priori}$ parametric assumptions and partial identification.
-We motivated our method using data with discrete outcomes, instruments, and treatments.
-Discrete covariates can also be incorporated into the method by repeating computation for all unique combinations of covariate values.
-However, this will quickly become problematic as the number of covariates increases, or if continuous covariates are present.
-There are ways to try to sidestep this problem (e.g. Daly-Grafstein and Gustafson 2022), though our method is probably best suited for situations with a small number of discrete covariates.
-Additionally, nonignorable missingness in the covariates can likely be handled similarly to how missing outcomes were handled.
-For a set of covariates $C$ and missingness in both the outcomes and covariates, the dimension of our missingness indicator $R$ would increase, and we can specify a joint model and identifying restrictions for the combined outcome, covariate, and missingness indicators.
+While we focused on missing outcomes, nonignorable missingness in the covariates can likely be handled similarly.
+For a set of covariates $C$ and missingness in both the outcomes and covariates, the dimension of our missingness indicator $R$ would increase, and we can specify a joint model and missing data assumptions for the combined outcome, covariate, and missingness indicators.